top of page

 A Pine Warbler visits our suet feeder for a tasty bite of suet.

 Pine Warblers (shown above) are also migratory but we have some year-round here in Marietta, Georgia.
-They will look a bit more dull in the winter but their colors brighten up dramatically in the males in early Springtime, for breeding / attracting their mates.
+They will look a bit more dull in the winter, and will appear with a mustard-brownish yellow, (especially the female Pine Warblers), but their colors brighten up dramatically in the males in early Springtime, for breeding / attracting their mates.
 They are quick, flying in and grabbing a mealworm or two before flying back into brush or tree limbs nearby for cover.

 A Tennessee Warbler photographed during Winter in Marietta, GA